For best results, weigh ingredients with a kitchen scale.

 With the last quarter of the eggs, add them just a little at a time until you have a dough that is smooth and shiny.
 It should reluctantly fall from the spoon leaving a “V” shape hanging from it.

 Once the dough is the right consistency, transfer it to a piping bag and pipe as desired.
-This recipe will make around 32 regular choux buns or 20 or so eclairs.
+This recipe will make around 32 regular choux buns or 14-16 eclairs.
 They will need to bake, depending on size, anywhere from 30-45 minutes.
 When your choux pastries come out of the oven, as soon as you can handle them, poke a couple of holes in the base with a skewer or toothpick.

 Please take a moment to rate this recipe.
 I really appreciate it and it helps me create more recipes.